Modifying clips and apply effects#

 In addition to the effects already provided by MoviePy, you can obviously Creating your own effects and use them the same way.

-Modify a clip apparence and timing using filters#
+Modify a clip appearance and timing using filters#

-In addition to modify a clip properties and using effects, you can also modify the apparence or timing of a clip by using your own custom filters with time_transform()
+In addition to modifying a clip’s properties and using effects, you can also modify the appearance or timing of a clip by using your own custom filters with time_transform()

 , image_transform()